georgringer/news/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

    Data type
          string
    Description
-         The default behaviour of extbase is to override settings from TypoScript by the one of the flexforms.
+         The default behaviour of Extbase is to override settings from TypoScript by the one of the flexforms.
 This is even valid if the setting is left empty in the flexforms.